TimTeaFan/tt_website/content/mytalks/talks_datascience.md

 weight = 20  # Order that this section will appear.

 title = "Data Science"
-subtitle = "Talks on data science and R"
+subtitle = "Talks on Data Science and R"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "talk"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 2
+  count = 5

   # Choose how many pages you would like to offset by
   offset = 0